 Figure 1 illustrates the configuration used in these Application Notes.
 The sample configuration shows an enterprise with a Session Manager and an Avaya S8300D Server with an Avaya G450 Media Gateway.
-Endpoints include Avaya H.323 Telephones.
+Endpoints include Avaya 9600 Series SIP IP Telephones, H.323 IP Telephones, and an Avaya Digital Telephone.